PaulSolt/CustomToolBarButton/README.md

         resizingMode:UIImageResizingModeStretch];
     [Helper customizeBarButton:self.leftButton image:buttonNormal highlightedImage:buttonHighlighted];

-*Use an inset that matches your image.
+* Use an inset that matches your image.
 I use 60x60 images for the toolbar button image (retina).
 A standard non-retina button is 30x30, and 15 is half of 30 for the insets.
+* Don't load the retina image, instead load the non-retina and iPhone will autoscale down for you.